gfranko/jquery.selectBoxIt.js/README.markdown

 If you find that you need a feature that SelectBoxIt does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SelectBoxIt on Github and easily extend SelectBoxIt to create your own widget!

 ##Change Log

+`1.2.0` - September 6, 2012

+- Fixed IE8 keyboard navigation and search bug

+- Added a **keydownOpen** option to allow the dropdown list to be visible if the use presses the up or down arrow key

 `1.1.0` - September 5, 2012